-C5 - MULTI-DWELLING HOUSING OR SENIORS HOUSING Assessment N/A - the proposed development is for seniors housing therefore C5.45 applies for POS controls.
-Control C5.44 - Private open space dimensions Where development cannot provide private open space on the ground floor, provisions shall be made for a balcony of not less than 16m2 with a minimum width of 2.4m and minimum depth of 1.5m for the use as private open space.
-Assessment N/A - the proposed development is for seniors housing therefore C5.45 applies for POS controls.
-Control C5.45 - Private open space dimensions for seniors housing Despite the above requirements, ground floor private open space for each dwelling in development for seniors housing may be reduced to a minimum area of 9m2 and minimum dimensions of 3m x 3m.
-Assessment All units have at least 15sqm of private open space per dwelling with minimum areas measuring at least 3m x 3m.
-Control C5.46 - Solar access Minimum of two hours sunlight to the private open space area between the hours of 9am - 3pm midwinter.
-Assessment Approximately 78% of dwellings achieve 2 hours solar access or greater during mid-winter, which does not comply with the requirements of this control.
-Units 30-36 and 46-49 do not achieve 2 hours, however, each dwelling will obtain atleast some sunlight during mid-winter and will have access to common gardens which receive good solar access.
-As the proposal is for seniors housing, the non-discretionary development standards within SEPP Housing apply and if complied with, prevent the consent authority from requiring more onerous standards for the matters.
-The non-discretionary standards include a provision for solar access, which provides that 70% of dwellings receive 2 hours of solar access or more.
+C5 - MULTI-DWELLING HOUSING OR SENIORS HOUSING N/A - the proposed development is for seniors housing therefore C5.45 applies Assessment for POS controls.
+CF 44 Private and an analysis discounting C5.44 - Private open space dimensions Where development cannot provide private open space on the ground floor, Control provisions shall be made for a balcony of not less than 16m 2 with a minimum width of 2.4m and minimum depth of 1.5m for the use as private open space.
+N/A - the proposed development is for seniors housing therefore C5.45 applies Assessment for POS controls.
+C5.45 - Private open space dimensions for seniors housing Despite the above requirements, ground floor private open space for each Control dwelling in development for seniors housing may be reduced to a minimum area of 9m 2 and minimum dimensions of 3m x 3m.
+All units have at least 15cam of private open appear per dualling with minimum Assessment All units have at least 15sqm of private open space per dwelling with minimum areas measuring at least 3m x 3m.
+71000001110111 areas measuring at least on X on.
+C5.46 - Solar access Control Minimum of two hours sunlight to the private open space area between the hours of 9am - 3pm midwinter.
+Approximately 78% of dwellings achieve 2 hours solar access or greater during mid-winter, which does not comply with the requirements of this control.
+Units 30-36 and 46-49 do not achieve 2 hours, however, each dwelling will obtain at- least some sunlight during mid-winter and will have access to common gardens which receive good solar access.
+As the proposal is for seniors housing, the non-discretionary development Assessment standards within SEPP Housing apply and if complied with, prevent the consent authority from requiring more onerous standards for the matters.
+The non- discretionary standards include a provision for solar access, which provides that 70% of dwellings receive 2 hours of solar access or more.
 As the proposed development exceeds the 70% requirement of the SEPP and due to the SEPP prevailing over the DCP to the extent of the inconsistency, the variation to C5.46 is supported.
-Control C5.47 - Solar access Minimum of 50% of private open space of adjoining dwellings is not affected by any shadow for a minimum of three hours between 9am - 3pm.
-Assessment The proposed development would cause negligible overshadowing to adjoining dwellings due to the single storey nature of the development, thereby maintaining the minimum solar access requirements for the neighbouring dwellings.
-C5.I - Site Facilities and Services Objective To ensure development provides appropriate facilities and services in the most appropriate site location
+C5.47 - Solar access Minimum of 50% of private open space of adjoining dwellings is not affected by Control any shadow for a minimum of three hours between 9am - 3pm. any shadon for a minimum of these hours between our - opin.
+The proposed development would cause negligible overshadowing to adjoining dwellings due to the single storey nature of the development, thereby Assessment maintaining the minimum solar access requirements for the neighbouring dwellings.
+C5.I - Site Facilities and Services Objective development provides appropriate facilities and services in the most appropriate site location